 browser.tabs.opentabfor.middleclick [Boolean] - If set to False, clicking the middle mouse button on a link will not open that link in a tab.
 This is counter to the default behavior of Firefox, and would only be recommended if you strongly object to middle click opening a tab for some reason.

 browser.tabs.tabClipWidth [Integer] - Determines the minimum width of a non-active tab in pixels before a red 'x' close button appears.
-The default is 140, and raising this value increases the likelihood that a close button won't appear on the tab.
-If you want to get rid of close buttons altogether you should consider using the browser.tabs.closeButtons preference above.
-Note that the browser.tabs.tabminWidth and browser.tabs.tabMaxWidth preferences have been removed as of Firefox 4.0.
-See the Tabbed Browsing area of the Features, Tips & Tricks section for one way of altering default tab widths.
+The default is 140, and the lower the value, the more likely a close button will appear on a tab, but it may also clip some of the text in the tab title.
+If on the other hand you want to get rid of close buttons, consider using the browser.tabs.closeButtons preference further above.

-browser.taskbar.previews.max [Integer] - This setting determines the maximum number of thumbnail previews which can be displayed in the Windows Taskbar on Vista/7 when the 'Show tab previews in the Windows taskbar' setting is enabled in the Firefox options.
-The default is 20, but it will also be affected by the amount of viewable space you have on your Desktop.
+browser.taskbar.previews.max [Integer] - This setting determines the maximum number of thumbnail previews which can be displayed in the Windows Taskbar on Vista, 7 or 8 when the 'Show tab previews in the Windows taskbar' setting is enabled in the Firefox Options.
+The default is 20, and it can be raised or lowered, but it will also be affected by the amount of viewable space you have on your Desktop.

 browser.urlbar.clickSelectsAll [Boolean] - When set to True (the default), left-clicking once in the Address Bar automatically highlights all of its contents.
-If set to False, clicking in the Address Bar will only place a cursor where you click without highlighting any text first.
+If set to False, clicking in the Address Bar will only place a cursor where you click, without highlighting any text.

 browser.zoom.siteSpecific [Boolean] - In conjunction with Firefox's full page zooming capability, this setting determines whether your zoomed in/out view applies to the entire site (when set to True, the default), or if it only applies to the currently viewed page (when set to False).

-The next page continues the alphabetical listing of About:Config Preferences.
+The next page continues the alphabetical listing of useful About:Config Preferences.